AddyLopez/mini-microservices-app/README.md

 ## Preview

 Screenshot of Network tab to show comment moderation service in action.
-Notice that the status of a given comment.
+Notice the status of a given comment.
+If the comment contains the word "orange," then it is rejected; otherwise it is approved.

 ![comment moderation](./client/public/preview/comment-moderating.png)